Basketball is 90% Mental, 10% Physical

 We Teach the 90.

-BLD is a study-based program, where the bulk of our teaching takes place in online lessons.
-These lessons educate students on the mental aspects of skills and maneuvers, helping them develop a deeper understanding of what, why, and how each element of the game works.
+BLD is a concept-based learning program, where the bulk of our teaching takes place in online lessons.
+These lessons educate athletes on the mental aspects of skills and maneuvers, helping them develop a deeper understanding of what, why, and how each element of the game works.

 Most basketball training today is overloaded with drills, but drills alone do not teach players the game.
 Players who engage in mindless repetition without understanding why they are doing something struggle to apply those skills in real games.
 At BLD, we train players from the inside out, ensuring they grasp the logic behind every movement.